 And then I realized I wanted to add some effects to the guitar.
 Such as Wah-Wah, and plus I also might want to add a pitch bend at a certain point.

-After googling around for a bit, I realized that I could probably use the analog sticks on my gamepad to control this MIDI and automate the effect in my DAW!
+After googling around for a bit and looking at a bunch of Rated Gamer Gear, I realized that I could probably use the analog sticks on my gamepad to control this MIDI and automate the effect in my DAW!